joakimbeng/node-red-contrib-readability/README.md

 The input payload should be the HTML to run readability on.

-The input message must contain an `href` property and it will be used as the `href` option for [`readability-from-string`](https://www.npmjs.com/package/readability-from-string) under the hood.
+The input message must contain an `url` property and it will be used as the `href` option for [`readability-from-string`](https://www.npmjs.com/package/readability-from-string) under the hood.

 The output message will be the same as the input but with the following properties attached (if an article was found in the HTML):